anonymousdouble/KodStand/data/rule/eslint/normal/constructor-super.md

 # constructor-super
 ## Overview

 Require `super()` calls in constructors

-✅ Recommended

-            The `"extends": "eslint:recommended"` property in a configuration file  enables this rule

 Constructors of derived classes must call `super()`.
 Constructors of non derived classes must not call `super()`.
 If this is not observed, the JavaScript engine will raise a runtime error.

 This rule checks whether or not there is a valid `super()` call.

 ## Rule Details

 This rule is aimed to flag invalid/missing `super()` calls.

 This is a syntax error because there is no `extends` clause in the class:

 ```json
 class A {